j-miskill/ai-project/README.md

 # ai-project
-A repository for our artificial intelligence project (Spring 2024)
+This is a repository for our AI project for Spring 2024.
+The authors are jcm4bsq, hhn9vn, ata8w, and